Verdict on Sharifs’ pleas challenging Avenfield sentences today

 The NAB prosecutor then requested the court for adjournment and said he recently underwent an open heart surgery and cannot stand for more than two hours.
 Justice Miangul remarked that the court will give him a chair to sit on.
 However, Qureshi said that sitting on chair exerts pressure on feet.

-Justice Athar then remarked: "This is an important case and it would have been great if we concluded it today.
+Justice Athar then remarked: "This is an important case and it would have been great he we concluded it today.
 We will take a whole day for this case."

-ISLAMABAD: The Islamabad High Court (IHC) Judge Athar Minallah on Tuesday issued an initial order that even if the National Accountability Bureau (NAB) prosecutor does not conclude his arguments, a verdict will be announced on Sharif family’s pleas challenging the Avenfield reference verdict against them.
+ISLAMABAD: The Islamabad High Court (IHC) Judge Justice Athar Minallah on Tuesday issued an initial order that even if the National Accountability Bureau (NAB) prosecutor does not conclude its arguments, a verdict will be announced on Sharif family’s pleas challenging the Avenfield reference verdict against them.

-A division bench of the IHC comprising Justice Athar Minallah and Justice Miangul Hassan Aurangzeb heard the petitions filed by former premier Nawaz Sharif, Maryam Nawaz and Capt (retd) Safdar.
+A division bench of the IHC comprising Justice Athar Minallah and Justice Miangul Hassan Aurangzeb heard the petitions filed by former premier Nawaz Sharif, Maryam Nawaz and Capt (R) Safdar.

 Akram Qureshi stated that “this is no ordinary case” and pertains to a “web of numerous companies”.
 He further said that it was not possible to investigate this case in such a short period and any observation by the court in this regard will not be appropriate.